 Status of the project and location

-We are currently delivering our aims and objectives in the digital sphere.
-Pre-COVID, our activities were available on-site in various partner museums, community hubs and via ‘pop-up’ visibility.
-We are actively seeking a permanent home for the MCI, its carefully-curated collection and frequent exhibitions.
-Our collection is housed temporarily at the People’s Museum, Limerick and at the County Museum, Dundalk.
+We are currently delivering our aims and objectives in the digital sphere, and via ‘pop-up’ and travelling exhibitions.
+Our activities are also available on-site in various partner museums, community hubs and via ‘pop-up’ visibility.
+We are actively seeking a permanent home for the MoCI, it’s historically important collection and frequent exhibitions/ workshops and programmes.
+Our collection is housed temporarily at the People’s Museum, Limerick, and in private secure storage.

 ● Art Center, Illinois, USA (Sept-Dec 2020)

-● Killarney House and Gardens, Killarney National Park, Ireland (from December 2020)
+● Killarney House and Gardens, Killarney National Park, Ireland (out-of-doors, from December 2020)

 ● Udaaya Museum, Kathmandu, Nepal (from January 2021)